-The effects of an underground nuclear test can vary depending on factors such as the depth and performance of the explosion, as well as the nature of the surrounding rock.
-If the test is carried out at a sufficient depth, the test is said to be contained, without venting gases or other contaminants to the environment.
-In its preamble, the treaty banning nuclear weapons recognizes the disproportionate impact of nuclear weapons activities on indigenous peoples.
-The International Campaign to Abolish Nuclear Weapons (ICAN) is a coalition of non-governmental organizations in one hundred countries that promote adherence to and implementation of the United Nations Treaty on the Prohibition of Nuclear Weapons.
+The effects of an underground nuclear test can vary greatly depending on the depth and power of the explosion, as well as the nature of the surrounding rock.
+If the test is conducted at a deep enough level, it is said to be contained, without releasing any gases or other contaminants into the environment.
+The preamble of the treaty banning nuclear weapons acknowledges the disproportionate impact of nuclear weapons activities on indigenous peoples.
+The International Campaign to Abolish Nuclear Weapons (ICAN) is a coalition of non-governmental organizations from one hundred countries that are committed to adhering to and implementing the United Nations Treaty on the Prohibition of Nuclear Weapons.
 These monitors were initially designed to detect radionuclides that were released after a nuclear weapon was detonated.